PyRetri/PyRetri/docs/GETTING_STARTED.md

 ## Make Data Json

-After the gallery set and query set are separated, we package the information of each subset in pickle format for further process.
+After the gallery set and query set are separated, we package the information of each sub-dataset in pickle format for further process.
 We use different types to package different structured folders: `general`, `oxford` and `reid`.

 The general object recognition dataset collects images with the same label in one directory and the folder structure should be like this: